6 stabbed in Paris train station, attacker shot by police | Business

 - France

-A knife attacker wounded six people in an unprovoked attack in Paris' busy Gare du Nord train station Wednesday morning before being shot by police, the French interior minister said.
+A knife attacker wounded six people in an unprovoked attack in Paris' busy Gare du Nord train station Wednesday morning before being shot by police, the French interior minister said, praising the swift intervention of police that helped prevent any fatalities.

-The man had attacked several people, including a police officer, with a "bladed weapon" at around 6:43 a.m.
-Gerald Darmanin told reporters at the scene.
+The knifeman attacked several people, including a police officer, with a "bladed weapon" during the morning rush hour at around 6:43 a.m., Gerald Darmanin told reporters at the scene, flanked by Paris Mayor Anne Hidalgo.
 He said the unnamed assailant was currently "between life and death" in a hospital.
+French media reported that he was shot in the chest.

+Darmanin thanked the police "for their effective and courageous reaction." ''Without the extremely rapid intervention, there would surely be deaths," he said, detailing how the knifeman was neutralised within one minute of attacking his first victim.

+"At 6:42, the first acts were described.
+At 6:43, the police used their administrative weapon after his passage of violence,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)